Isa Briones: Music

 Briones has recorded several video duets with fellow Filipino-American performer AJ Rafael.
 Their version of "Rewrite the Stars" from The Greatest Showman was released as a single.

 For the Star Trek: Picard season one finale, "Et In Arcadia Ego, Part 2", Irving Berlin's "Blue Skies" was set to play during Data's final scene as a bookend to his performance in Star Trek: Nemesis.
 Composer Jeff Russo wrote a new arrangement for the episode, and series co-creator Alex Kurtzman suggested they ask Briones to perform the vocals.
 Briones said, "it's so right that this is the song" playing at the end of Data's journey.
 Her rendition was released as a single in 2020.

 Personal life

-As of 2020, Briones lives in Los Angeles.
+As of 2020, Briones lived in Los Angeles.

 Activism

-In April 2020, Briones joined her Star Trek: Picard castmates including Jonathan Frakes, Jeri Ryan and Brent Spiner in a video message of hope to viewers affected by the COVID-19 pandemic.
+In April 2020, Briones joined her Star Trek: Picard castmates, including Jonathan Frakes, Jeri Ryan and Brent Spiner, in a video message of hope to viewers affected by the COVID-19 pandemic.

 In 2021, she participated in a video campaign addressing hate crimes against Asian Americans.

-Upon getting cast on the The Pitt, Briones advocated for a change in her character's name to represent her Filipino heritage, reflecting the strong Filipino representation in the medical industry.
-She delivers a line in Tagalog to two gossiping Filipino nurses in Season 1, Episode 11 (5:00 P.M), confirming their suspicions that she actually is Filipino.
+Upon being cast in The Pitt, Briones advocated for a change in her character's name to represent her Filipino heritage, reflecting the strong Filipino presence in the medical field.
+Her character delivers a line in Tagalog to two gossiping Filipina nurses in the first-season episode "5:00 P.M.", confirming their own suspicions about her Filipina ancestry.